gatsbyjs/gatsby/docs/docs/how-to/performance/partial-hydration.md

 > Support for Gatsby's Partial Hydration was added in `gatsby@5.0.0` and is currently in **Beta**.

 Partial Hydration enables you to selectively add interactivity to your otherwise completly static app.
 This results in improved frontend performance while keeping the benefits of client-side apps.
-Gatsby uses [React Server Components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) to achieve this.
+Gatsby uses [React server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) to achieve this.

 This guide will explain how you can use Partial Hydration, when and how to declare client components, and which current limitations exist.

-We highly recommend reading the [Partial Hydration conceptual guide](/docs/conceptual/partial-hydration) to learn more about how Gatsby uses React Server Components.
+We highly recommend reading the [Partial Hydration conceptual guide](/docs/conceptual/partial-hydration) to learn more about how Gatsby uses React server components.

 ## Prerequisites